History of Tim Burton in Timeline

 2012: Burton to Work with Valve on Deep

-2012: Direction of "Here with Me" music video
+2012: Direction of "Here with Me" Music Video

 Loading Video...

-2012: Frankenweenie and Dark Shadows Release
+2012: Release of Frankenweenie, Dark Shadows

 In 2012, Tim Burton directed the animated film Frankenweenie and the fantasy film Dark Shadows.